dotnet/AspNetCore.Docs/aspnetcore/grpc/why-migrate-wcf-to-dotnet-grpc.md

 ### Usability and productivity

 gRPC is a comprehensive RPC solution.
 It works consistently across multiple languages and platforms.
 It also provides excellent tooling, with much of the necessary boilerplate code automatically generated.
-So more developer time is freed up to focus on business logic.
+Like WCF, gRPC automatically generates messages and a strongly typed client for you.
+Developer time is freed up to focus on business logic.

 ### Streaming